taddison/sql-tables-as-queue-benchmarks/README.md

 Ideally you'll be sending in a pull request with details on how your solution outperforms the current front-runner.
 Some process of formally validating those claims on other hardware is needed, as well as sharing any analysis.

 ## What is SQLDriver
-If you don't want to run a random executable you downloaded from the internet (why wouldn't you?), then you can build it from source (When I post it).
+If you don't want to run a random executable you downloaded from the internet (why wouldn't you?), then you can build it from source: https://github.com/taddison/SQLDriver

 ## How to contribute
 Send a PR with a new implementation/open an issue/run some benchmarks on your hardware and share the results!